eProsima/Fast-DDS-docs/docs/fastdds/xtypes/type_serializing.rst

 manageable format, to enable easier data processing and analysis across different systems and applications.
 The method |XTypesUtils-json_serialize-api| converts a |DynamicData-api| object into a JSON object, then dumped into a ``std::ostream``.
+The inverse conversion is also possible using the method |XTypesUtils-json_deserialize-api|, as described in the :ref:`corresponding section<xtypes_serialization_utilities_json_dyndata>`.

 Supported Types
 ^^^^^^^^^^^^^^^